qualityshepherd/brine/assets/posts/southern_coast.md

 **1508 Pirate Shipwreck** lies just off the coast, its remains jutting from the water.
 Barnacles cling to its splintered boards, broken masts, and rusting cannons.
 Venomous reef snakes, camouflaged among the coral, hunt in the wreckage.

 Among its treasures was a **Sylph Ring**—a pewter band marked with the fae rune for air that summons gentle winds.
 Carved on a board just above the waterline is "Pesh was here" [#1405].

+**1601: The Bone-Wind Chimes:** Animal bones hang from dead trees, creating a haunting melody.
+The song tells the tale of the Battle of Mistwood.
+Disturb their precise arrangement, and the melody is lost—unsettling the fallen dead.

 **1603 Old Pete's Boggery** Wooden walkways wind through the marsh, connecting islands of relatively solid ground. **Pete** (`Weathered, Honest, Sharp`) and his twelve workers harvest peat from carefully managed bogs—fuel that keeps the region's hearths burning.
 The work is hard, but the marsh provides for those who know its ways.